Walter Moody: Life

 Moody was born on March 24, 1935, in Rex, Georgia, and grew up in Fort Valley.
 He grew up as the oldest of three children and spent much of his time "tinkering with machinery".
-He graduated from Peach County High School in 1953, and held a multitude of military positions in the years to 1961.
+He graduated from Peach County High School in 1953, and held a multitude of military positions in the years leading up to 1961.

 Following his departure from the military, Moody resumed his education.
 Taking classes at a small college, he considered becoming a neurosurgeon but he did not make good grades.
 He was later able to take some law school classes.
 After a psychiatric evaluation in 1967, he was characterized as harboring violent thoughts, and the doctor evaluating him, Thomas M. Hall, testified that he was constantly afraid that Moody might get into a situation that would end up in some sort of destruction toward society.

 On May 7, 1972, Moody's wife, Hazel, opened a package she found in their kitchen.
 It turned out to be a homemade pipe bomb that exploded in front of her, tearing up her hand, thigh and shoulder, and sending scrap metal into her eye.
 She required six operations to deal with all of her injuries.
 Moody was tried for making the bomb with intent to send it to an auto dealer who had repossessed Moody's car, and on October 19, 1972, he was found not guilty of making the bomb, but was convicted of possessing it and sentenced to five years in the Atlanta Federal Penitentiary.

 Moody and his wife were divorced shortly after his conviction.

+In 1983, Moody was charged with attempted murder after he was accused of attempting to drown 3 of his boating business employees.
+According to the employees, Moody abandoned them in a boat under the pretense of taking underwater photographs of the boat's propeller.
+He refused to give them life preservers, and threw an anchor at one of the employees.
+The employees were rescued by another boat in the area.
+It was later revealed that Moody had taken out $750,000 in life insurance on each of the employees prior to the incident.
+The trial lead to a hung jury and the trial was not retried.

+After the trial, Moody filed a federal lawsuit against the employees, the deputy that arrested him, the sheriff, and the county prosecutor under the grounds of malicious prosecution, requesting $1.5 million in actual damages.
+The case's appeal was heard by federal judge Robert Smith Vance, his future victim, who was skeptical of Moody's case.